Breast Reconstruction Surgery

 Autologous breast reconstruction is often the option necessary for patients who are anticipating needing radiation treatment with their care or for women who have very large and droopy breasts (called breast ptosis).
 The areas commonly used for this type of reconstruction are the abdomen (TRAM reconstruction) or the back (Latissimus reconstruction).
 This type of reconstruction is performed in the hospital and takes about 4-6 hours.
 Most patients stay in the hospital 2-3 days.
 Sometimes even with this type of reconstruction a tissue expander or implant might be necessary.

 Breast Reconstruction Recovery

 Recovery from either procedure is about 2 weeks.
 Full recovery were you are starting to resume normal activities is about 4-8 weeks depending upon the procedure.
 An expander-implant reconstruction take about 1 year for all three stages to be complete.
 The autologous reconstruction usually is complete after the first procedure or around 6 months if there is a second procedure scheduled.
 Throughout your reconstruction Dr. Small keeps in close contact with your breast surgeon, medical oncologist and radiation oncologist to ensure your care is coordinated to give you the best possible outcome.

-If you are considering breast reconstruction contact us so we can give you the best options which are right for you.
+If you are considering breast reconstruction give our practice a call so we can give you the best options which are right for you.